ignaciocases/cardano/README.markdown

 Requirements
 ------------

-This processor assumes a local Cappuccino instalation.
+This processor assumes a local Cappuccino installation living in the location designated by the environment variable `CAPP_BUILD`.

 Acknowledgements
 ----------------